contents

 These protein and carbs magnets make good food choices (proteins and carbs) clear and easy.

-THE GOOD GUYS: COMPLEX CARBOHYRATES.
-Except for millet and whole grain brown rice, wheat and other grains contain a unique protein called GLUTEN, which IRRATES THE INTESTINES.
+Except for millet, quinoa and whole grain brown rice and their sprouted versions, wheat and other grains contain a unique protein called GLUTEN, which IRRATES THE INTESTINES.

 Get tough.
 Grab a carrot!
 Think.
 Eye on the prize.
 Summer’s coming!
 Swim trunks!